What are brokered CDs?

 - Higher risk: Though beneficial in certain situations, the liquidity of brokered CDs makes it easier to lose money.
 You could potentially lose money by selling too soon and for less than face value.
 Keeping the CD until its maturity date, however, can reduce the risk of losing money on it.

 - Rates: It’s not always the case that brokered CDs carry higher rates.
 You may find better deals at online banks.
+Plus, if interest rates continue to rise, the value of a brokered CD may fall.

 When to consider brokered CDs over bank CDs (and when not to)